 - Negotiating favorable settlements

 Chris has obtained favorable results for clients in state and federal court, particularly through pre-discovery dispositive motion practice based on federal preemption and other affirmative defenses.
-He was also involved in the negotiation, coordination and oversight of a national medical device class action settlement in Canada.
+He was also involved in the negotiation, development and coordination of a national medical device class action settlement in Canada.

 He is chair of the firm's Search Committee.
 He is also an active participant in the firm's pro bono program, where he represents parents and children involved in legal proceedings in Missouri state court.
-He also mentors junior associates, summer interns, and first-year law students at the University of Kansas.
+Chris enjoys mentoring junior associates, summer associates, Shook Scholars and first-year law students at the University of Kansas.

 Matthew D. Keenan & Christopher J. Kaufman, New Healthcare Lien Recovery Theories by Third-Party Payors: Strategies and Tactics for the Defense, Defense Counsel Journal, April 2012, at 140.